Balance & Walking Disorders

-Why do I have a balance or gait disorder?
+Why do I have a balance and walking disorders?

 Whether you have recently had surgery, have developed vertigo as the result of an illness, or have noticed your balance seems “off” lately, the loss of balance is as much a neurological concern as it is a physical one.
 Not only do you need a pair of healthy feet and quality shoes to keep your balance, but your ability to stay upright is also connected to much of your nervous system.
 There are several reasons why you may develop a balance or gait disorder.
 It is common for balance disorders to develop from an issue with the vestibular system, which is a delicate collection of fluid-filled chambers and sensory nerves located in the inner ear.
 Your vestibular system helps manage your “proprioception,” or sense of position, and when this is altered, it can be difficult to keep yourself steady.
 Some common vestibular conditions that can lead to balance disorders include:

 - Neurological issues.
 Neurological issues can throw you off balance.
 Some common conditions include brain injuries, stroke, or Parkinson’s disease, to name a few.
 Essentially, anything that impacts your neurological system can impact your ability to balance yourself.